 The payment options that can be more comfortable for both guests and tourist accommodation administrators are as follows:

-The tourist ecosystem of the city of Rome must adapt to the adjustments made to the tourist tax .
+Rome's tourism ecosystem must adapt to the adjustments made to the tourist tax .

-On the one hand, tourist accommodation managers must be clear with guests about the surcharges to be paid for overnight stays and, on the other hand, tourists must anticipate this cost in their travel budget from the planning stage and inform themselves about the exemptions available.
+On the one hand, tourist accommodation managers must be clear with guests about the surcharges payable for overnight stays, and on the other, tourists must factor this cost into their travel budget from the planning stage and learn about available exemptions.

-The adjustments and increase in the tourist tax in Rome generate discussion in the tourist ecosystem , causing some concern in tourist accommodation associations in the area.
+The adjustments and increases in Rome's tourist tax are generating discussion within the tourism ecosystem , even causing some concern among local tourist accommodation associations.

-This concern is mostly caused by concern about the loss of competitiveness compared to other European destinations, as well as the increase in costs for tourists when visiting Rome.
+This concern is largely driven by worries about the loss of competitiveness compared to other European destinations, as well as the rising costs for tourists when visiting Rome.